openshift/origin/docs/proposals/params.md

 in order to discover its configuration.
 It could also watch the `Parameters` resource and receive events when its configuration was changed.

+Using `Parameters` to sure configuration about services has several advantages to storing them directly in etcd or using CLI arguments exclusively:

+1. Eliminates the need to query etcd directly, resulting in lower complexity; consumers only need to know how to query the API server instead of the API server and etcd
+2. Keeps invocation simple by eliminating the need to pass tons of CLI arguments; components only need to be configured with the coordinates of the API server and their namespace/name
+3. Allows components to easily watch for configuration changes and adapt to new configurations without restart

 ## Use-Case: Metadata about services

 A `Parameters` resource can also hold information about how to use a service.
 For example, a